lizziehop/reading-cookbooks/reading-cookbooks TEI/EncodingGuidelines.md

 - Element specific to this project to surround an ingredient in the text

-- Categorize ingredients by thier scientific classification
+- Categorize ingredients by their scientific classification

-- Ingredients that are pre-made things like broths or syrups should have the xml:id of the recipe as a `corresp` attribute rather than a type
+- Ingredients that are pre-made things like broths or syrups should have the xml:id of the recipe as a `corresp` attribute rather than a class

 - Adding new type values to the list